Wednesday, February 19, 2014

 I gained another Angel

-My childhood was rich with love and laughter due to the living situation of having my maternal grandparents under the same roof as our family, which is a common practice in our culture.
+My childhood was rich with love and laughter; my maternal grandparents were under the same roof as our family, which is a common practice in our culture.

 I loved my life, from what I can remember, in Japan.